asatrya/data-pipeline-example/readme.md

    - Idempotent: run multiple times, the result will be the same.
    - Deterministic: the result of data pipeline only determined by input parameters.
 In this case, we implement by parameterizing the `execution_date`.
    - These properties make the pipeline robust when run by orchestrators (ie: Airflow).
-1. Rest data between data processing jobs
+1. Rest data between data processing jobs (ideally each steps is implemented in separate python files and run by orchestrator.
+But for simplicity of POC, we put it in a single file and run as a job)
    - Each data processing step writes data to storage, and next step will read from storage
    - Good foundation for scalability
 1. Validating data after each step (for simplicity of this POC, we only validate that all required columns are exist)